parth6213/cybersecurity-learning-series/README.md

 # Cybersecurity Learning Series

-This repository documents my weekly cybersecurity learning journey.
+This repository provides a structured cybersecurity learning series designed for beginners.

-Each week I explore new cybersecurity concepts and document what I learn.
+It is not just a personal learning log, but a guided path to help anyone understand cybersecurity in the correct order — from fundamentals to advanced concepts — and build a strong foundation for a career in cybersecurity.

 ---